LawrenceAsanka/POS-System--Point-of-Sale-/README.md

 # POS SYSTEM (Point of Sale System)

+## Introduction

-In this **POS SYSTEM** has all the functionalities of a pos system, like logging, customer management, item management, order placing and order viewing.
+In this **POS SYSTEM** has all the functionalities of a pos system, like customer management, item management, order placing and order viewing.
 It has inbuilt memory.It consists of five main parts;

     * Manage customers